GaluzaCZ/glz_vehicles/README.md

 # !
-This script is in alpha !
+This script is in alpha and under development !
 # Vehicle system for ESX
 This script is for development!
 To use events or callbacks, please see [this](./server/events.lua) for server side or [this](./client/events.lua) for client side.